prof-rossetti/internet-technologies/projects/freestyle/project.md

 The **Presentation** will be evaluated on the basis of content and delivery.
 Strive to deliver presentations with clarity and confidence.
 Impressive and memorable demonstrations are a great way to earn top grades.
 NOTE: Peer evaluations will be factored into the final presentation grade.

-The **Implementation** will be evaluated on its ability to function as desired, free of bugs or other idiosyncrasies.
+The **Implementation** will be evaluated according to the following criteria:

+:on its ability to function as desired, free of bugs or other idiosyncrasies.
 As applicable it will also be evaluated based on its usability and user experience.

 Category | Requirement | Weight
 --- | --- | ---
-Satisfies Proposed Requirements | Addresses a problem discussed in the accompanying planning document, in a manner generally consistent with the plan discussed in that document | 15%
+Satisfies Proposed Objectives | Addresses a business problem discussed in the accompanying planning document, in a manner generally consistent with the plan discussed in that document | 20%
-Technology Requirements | Uses web-based technologies, issues HTTP requests, or otherwise leverages the Internet | 15% Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality | 20% User Experience | Provides a simple, pleasant, and intuitive experience for the user, with clear usage instructions, and free of idiosyncrasies or errors | 20%
+Technology Requirements | Uses web-based technologies, issues HTTP requests, or otherwise leverages the Internet | 20% Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality | 20% User Experience | Provides a simple, pleasant, and intuitive experience for the user, with clear usage instructions, free of idiosyncrasies or errors | 20%
-Documentation | Contains a comprehensive README file containing installation and usage instructions | 10% Dev Process | Submitted via GitHub repository | 20%
+Dev Process and Documentation | Submitted via GitHub repository which includes a README file with installation and usage instructions (e.g. commands for how to view the website or run the program) | 20%

 > NOTE: these rubrics are tentative, and may be subject to adjustments during the grading process